Jairo1031/basketballscorecard/README.md

 Stats like a boss !
 Keep tabs on individual player points.
 Perfect for coaches, fans, and tech wizards alike, this scorecard is a slam dunk!

-Check out a demo here: [link or screenshot]
+Check out a demo here: [https://basketballscorekeeping.netlify.app/]

 P.S.
 Built with love ❤️ and a whole lotta JavaScript code .